 SA and FM were found to have some of the highest densities of oysters during the GTMNERR pilot oyster monitoring project in 2014-2016 [59] but had relatively low or the lowest spat counts during this study.
 Due to the quantity of oyster reefs in those regions, occupying a large spatial area, perhaps the settlement was lower on the trees given the amount of other available space for spat to settle.
 Oyster settlement probability has been found to be higher on larger patches of reefs, but average settler densities are often higher on smaller patches [95].
 Additionally, the higher density of spat found in the TR on the constructed reef shoreline could likely resemble the effect of smaller patch reefs as they were more isolated from the natural oyster reefs in the area.

 This study did not provide enough replication to quantify the effects of proximity to deep channels versus feeder creeks in oyster settlement in the GTM estuary, however there were trees deployed within the regions in both types of habitats.
-Some trees, like those on the TR were along the Atlantic Intracoastal Waterway (ICW) boating channel.
+Some trees, like those on the TR, were deployed along the Atlantic Intracoastal Waterway (ICW) boating channel.
 Other trees were off navigational channels beyond the ICW (Figure 1).
 Oysters and mussels in the GTM estuary have been found to preferentially settle at mid to low depths in the ICW but at shallower depths in feeder creeks [96].

 Boat wakes have been found to cause significant local damage and erosion of intertidal oyster reefs on the east coast of Florida where salt marshes and reefs have eroded to intertidal sand flats, impacting both established adult oysters and new recruits [14, 97-100].
 The application of novel living shoreline designs to mitigate erosional effects associated with boat wakes and other high energy areas have been performed in the region with varying degrees of success but emphasize the impact of boat wakes along these shorelines [101-103].
 While oyster settlement was found to increase with boating intensity in the Indian River Lagoon, FL, the finding was likely due to the increased tidal flow and potential larval supply in the boating channel rather than the boat wakes themselves [104].
 More investigations into the impact of waterway traffic on oyster settlement may provide further insight into the regional patterns observed in this study, along with identifying areas in which mitigating the high energy of boat wakes will be an essential part of the design of a restoration site.